ArtTucker/mental_health_and_economics/README.md

 - Danielle Stauffer : [branch](https://github.com/ArtTucker/mental_health_and_economics/tree/Stauffer_Branch)

 # Data Source/ Pre-Processing
 This data comes from Open Sourcing Mental Illness, a nonprofit dedicated to raising awareness, educating, and providing resources to support mental wellness in the tech and open-source communities.
-The survey contains 1,434 responses, and measures attitudes towards mental health among tech workers with and without a mental health disorder.
+The survey for the year 2016 contains 1,434 responses, and measures attitudes towards mental health among tech workers with and without a mental health disorder.
 The analysis included 1,004 responses after data cleaning.
 Data was filtered or dropped by these criteria:
 1. Dropped rows/respondents by people who work for a company, and are NOT self-employed
 2. Reduced rows/respondents by people who lived in countries where over 30 people contributed to the survey.